-The Council currently has an annual budget, sometimes referred to as the precept, of £100,000.
+The Council currently has an annual budget of £449,100 (for 2018-19), and a precept of £388,398.
 It uses this funding to provide resources which represent the needs and views of residents, for youth service provision and to help finance numerous local initiatives for the benefit of the community.
-In the future it is likely to take on ownership of some town assets, including play parks and public open spaces, which would be managed on behalf of Cranbrook residents.
+The Council has started to take on ownership of some town assets, including play parks and public open spaces, which it will manage on behalf of Cranbrook residents.
 In the future it is likely to take on the Younghayes Centre and further assets on behalf of the town.

 The Council is also involved in working with the developers to resolve outstanding issues affecting the town and to propose suggestions for improvements to its existing and future infrastructure, including revisions to Phase 1, utilities, play areas, street scene and landscaping issues, the Country Park and the train station.